Aspal Close Local Nature Reserve

 The soil is a mixture of chalk and sand and this special breckland soil gives rise to a wide variety of flora, look out for Mouse ear and Meadow Saxifrage in the spring, followed by wild Rock Rose and Wild Thyme in the summer.

-There are occasional guided walks around the reserve, call West Suffolk Parks for details.
+There are occasional guided walks around the reserve, check What's on West Suffolk for details.

 - Car park